 - Human evolution

 Extinct members of the order of mammals to which humans belong.
-All current classifications divide the living primates into two major groups (suborders): the Strepsirhini or “lower” primates (lemurs, lorises, and bushbabies) and the Haplorhini or “higher” primates [tarsiers and anthropoids (New and Old World monkeys, greater and lesser apes, and humans)].
-Some fossil groups (omomyiforms and adapiforms) can be placed with or near these two extant groupings; however, there is contention whether the Plesiadapiformes represent the earliest relatives of primates and are best placed within the order (as here) or outside it.
-See also: Fossil; Mammalia; Phylogeny; Physical anthropology; Primates
+All current classifications divide the living primates (order Primates) into two major groups (suborders) [Fig. 1]: the Strepsirhini (Strepsirrhini) or "lower" primates (lemurs, lorises, and bushbabies) and the Haplorhini (Haplorrhini) or "higher" primates [tarsiers and anthropoids (New and Old World monkeys, greater and lesser apes, and humans)].
+Some fossil groups (omomyiforms and adapiforms) can be placed with or near these two extant groupings; however, there is contention whether members of the Plesiadapiformes represent the earliest relatives of primates and are best placed within the order (as done here) or outside it.
+See also: Anthropology; Biological classification; Extinction; Fossil; Mammalia; Phylogeny; Physical anthropology; Primate

 The content above is only an excerpt.